 Why did the suffrage struggle take place at the turn of the 20th century?

 Christina Florin began the day by pointing out the changing conditions of production: new occupations in the city, clerical work in the state bureaucracy, the postal service, the telegraph, all provided opportunities for women to become financially independent.
-Clerks were able to get maids, young girls who had moved to the city from the countryside, an arrangement that gave time to struggle work.
+Clerks were able to get maids, young girls who had moved to the city from the countryside, an arrangement that gave time to work for the franchise.

 The leaders of the suffrage struggle could also have spouses of solidarity who backed up at home as the movement grew with advocacy, speaking tours, lists of names, lobbying.
 The average age of the fighters was high and far from everyone lived with men.
 Those who remained unmarried retained their authority and were not in need of solidarity from a spouse.

-The most famous suffrage fighter in our time Elin Wägner, got a job as an editorial secretary maid, Ulrika Knutsson recounted.
+The most famous suffrage fighter in our time, Elin Wägner, got a job as an editorial secretary assistant, Ulrika Knutsson recounted.
 Employing a maid was made possible by the regular incoming salary of SEK 450 per month, which represented a quarter of what men received for the same work.
-Nevertheless, enough free time arose to write the suffrage movement’s literary, the novel Bible Norrtullsligan.
+Nevertheless, enough free time arose to write the suffrage movement’s literary classic, the novel Norrtullsligan.
 Raising the salary was not easy; the clerks were not allowed in the men’s unions but formed their own, while the wives of male clerks demonstrated against what they perceived as the unfair competition of female clerks!

 The tactics of the Swedish suffrage struggle were tidy.
 The liberal and social democratic men in positions of power argued that the struggle of women should stick to the question of suffrage and that women should prove responsible and sober, all in order to meet the demands of ability.
 In Britain, the law-abiding suffrage struggle could testify that such promises proved to be empty talk.
 By the time the suffragette movement entered the stage in 1903, the organized law-abiding struggle against the oppression of the women’s category had been going on for two generations.